catseye/Equipage/README.md

 Given the above table, this program maps to the function

     push(one) ∘ apply ∘ push(pop) ∘ apply

+which can be thought of, operationaally, as doing the following when run:

+*   pushes the function *one* onto the stack
+*   pops the function *one* off the stack and applies it, which pushes the integer *1* onto the stack
+*   pushes the function *pop* onto the stack
+*   pops the function *pop* off the stack and applies it, which pops the integer *1* off the stack and discards it

 The remainder of this document gives some examples of Equipage programs, which also serve as test cases, and then discusses some aspects of the